 Do attending adults require a ticket?

 Tickets are required for attending children only.
+All fees include complimentary admission for 1 parent/caregiver per child.

 Please Note: this is not a drop off program, you must stay with your child for the duration of the program.